miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

     }

+EXERCISE
-EXERCISE: Guess what the program does and why
+- Guess what the program does and why.

 Running the drift R function